Aarul14/FoodOrderingApp/README.md

-# GoGrub
+# YumHub

-GoGrub is a web application that allows users to browse, order, and manage food items from various restaurants seamlessly.
+YumHub is a web application that allows users to browse, order, and manage food items from various restaurants seamlessly.

 ## Installation